 I’m going to make sure that we have everything we need, as far as toiletries and paper products go, just so that I won’t need to make any trips to Target and be tempted to shop.
-I’m getting ready to switch out our wardrobes, putting away the summer shoes and clothes and getting the cooler weather clothing items out.
-We should be all set, since we did some shopping in Bulgaria.
+I’m getting ready to switch out our wardrobes, putting away the summer shoes and clothes and getting the cooler weather clothing items out of bins.
+We should be all set for fall wardrobes since we did some shopping in Bulgaria.

 Going Over the Budget

 Another step that I think will be critical to a successful no-spend month is going over the budget in advance.
 We need to know where we stand, as far as bills due and essential categories.
 We usually go over our budget every few days, but we haven’t since before we left for our trip 3 weeks ago.